Ewwii-sh/ewwii/docs/src/installation.md

 </details>

-(Note that you will most likely need the -devel variants of your distro's packages to be able to compile eww.)
+> **Note** that you will most likely need the -devel variants of your distro's packages to be able to compile ewwii.

-### Building
+## Building

-Once you have the prerequisites ready, you're ready to install and build eww.
+Once you have the prerequisites ready, you're ready to install and build ewwii.

 First clone the repo: